The best place to forage in South Wales

 Llansteffan

 The south of Wales has some amazing scenery and couldn’t make a better spot to do some foraging, with its large patches of wild garlic and Samphire-covered marshes, it offers a little bit of everything.
-The number one place to go in the south of Wales is Llansteffan, sitting on the mouth of a huge estuary that contains a large commercial cockle gathering section on the beach, as well as numerous edible plants surrounding the castle sitting on the hill.
+The best place to forage in South Wales is Llansteffan, sitting on the mouth of a huge estuary that contains a large commercial cockle gathering section on the beach, as well as numerous edible plants surrounding the castle sitting on the hill.

 (The small but quaint castle sitting on the hill next to the village of Llansteffan)